-Thursday 5 May is World Asthma Day.
-Organised by Asthma+Lung UK, the day seeks to raise awareness of asthma across the world.
+Asthma is a common lung condition that causes occasional breathing difficulties.
 Shockingly, this lung condition affects an estimated 300 million people worldwide.
 Read on to learn how to manage your symptoms.

 Asthma UK has advised that the best action to reduce your risk of having a potentially life-threatening asthma attack is to follow these six simple asthma management steps:

-5. If you come down with flu, a cold, or any other respiratory infection, follow our tips for looking after your asthma when you’re not well
+- If you come down with flu, a cold, or any other respiratory infection, follow these tips for looking after your asthma when you’re not well

 Educating yourself fully on how to correctly use your inhaler.
-This will make a difference to your asthma and improve your respiratory symptoms.
-While each inhaler manufacturer provides specific instructions for using their inhaler; the following are some general instructions.
+This will make a difference in your asthma and improve your respiratory symptoms.
+While each inhaler manufacturer provides specific instructions for using their inhaler, here is some general advice.

-6. Wait for a few seconds before repeating steps 2–4 if a second dose is needed
+- Wait for a few seconds before repeating steps two and four if a second dose is needed

 Common asthma symptoms include: